Its about interiors, interesting places, shifting how we see things, colour, art, ‘wallisms’, street finds, JoyDay, and stuff in general.

 Art + Booze: An archetypal combination

 Both can be life changing.
-About ten years ago the inner city neighbour of Redfern in Sydney, Australia, experienced a shift in its identity.
+About ten years ago the inner city neighbourhood of Redfern in Sydney, Australia, experienced a shift in its identity.

 It began to be a more cosmopolitan culture.
 That of art and diversity and experimentation.
 It began to evolve into a place, an interesting place, where difference was an asset, not an issue.